-The Supreme Court decision of May last year that overturned the 1992 PASPA Act and effectively legalized sports betting in the US had many far-reaching implications, but one of the most immediate is the change that it forced on the nation’s top sports organizations.
+The Supreme Court decision of May last year that overturned the 1992 PASPA Act and effectively legalized sports betting in the US, which was more than good news for this popular NJ sportsbook as it had many far-reaching implications, but one of the most immediate is the change that it forced on the nation’s top sports organizations.

 For decades, professional sport in the US has been dead set against any association between sport and the gambling industry.
 The NFL and the NCAA have led the way.
 Back in the 1960s, the NFL described sports gambling as the number one threat to the sport of football, and the NFL was a strong supporter of the attempt to overturn New Jersey’s sports betting laws, which ultimately led to the steps of the Supreme Court.
 However, the failure of that legal effort has transformed the landscape and forced a rethink on the part of the previously staunchly anti-gambling sports establishment.

 At the beginning of 2019, the NFL, in a significant U-turn, announced a deal with Caesars Entertainment, signing the casino giant up as the NFL’s official gambling partner.
 That deal made headlines, but the NFL was late to the party.
 When it comes to taking advantage of the changing gambling landscape, basketball, in the form of the NBA, was way ahead of them.

 Back in the summer of 2018, the NBA announced a major deal with casino company MGM to become the league’s first official gaming partner.
 This marked the first time in the history of US sport that a major league had linked up with a company that provides sportsbook products.
 The deal itself was worth $25m over a three-year period, which is not a huge amount of money by the standards of the NBA’s revenue streams.